inaimathi/experimentalisp/README.md

 ##### especially portable

-`experimentaLISP` is not portable, except to the extent that our substrate language (currently Haskell) is portable.
-If you're looking for a Lisp dialect that you can use in a wide variety of substrates and platforms, I suggest [Shen](http://shenlanguage.org/).
+`experimentaLISP` is not portable, except to the extent that our substrate languages are portable.
+Also, while there _is_ a feature list comparison up top, there may be variations between implementations.
+We're using a multi-language development approach with an aim to test out implementation details from different perspectives, rather than to have portable infrastructure.
+If you're looking for a Lisp dialect that you can use in a wide variety of substrates and platforms, look into [Shen](http://shenlanguage.org/).